-Our Training Programmes for 2018 trainees will take place in spring 2018, and will last up to 4 weeks.
+Our Training Programmes for 2023 trainees will take place in spring 2023, and will last up to 4 weeks.
 The exact programme and the training manual will be provided to successful applicants before the training commences.
-The main purpose of training is to make sure our tour leaders are fully prepared to take lead Expat Explore groups.
-Please note that training for South African tour leaders will take place during 2017-2018 winter.
+The main purpose of training is to make sure our tour leaders are fully prepared to lead Expat Explore groups.

 The Expat Explore Training Programme is normally threefold.
 The first part consists of classroom training, mainly in our London office.
-Your trainers will closely monitor your progress and educate you where needed.
+Your progress will be monitored and you will be educated (where needed) along the way.
 You might even get some homework!
 No accommodation, meals or compensation will be provided at this stage.